HandsOnDataViz/book/docs/HandsOnDataViz.md

 *last updated February 20, 2017*

-*Data Visualization for All*, an open-access online textbook, seeks to help you tell your story – and show your data – through the power of the public web.
+*Hands-On Data Visualization*, an open-access online textbook, seeks to help you tell your story – and show your data – through the power of the public web.